Cauliflower Fried Rice with Shrimp (Video)

 If you absolutely hate cauliflower, this is probably not for you.
 But if you like cauliflower, even just a little, I promise you will be totally surprised at how delicious cauliflower fried rice can be.
 I was trying to make a dish that’s as close as possible to authentic fried rice, which I think is partly what made it so good, and it may be helpful to read about The Principles of Chinese Cooking before trying this if you haven’t done much stir-frying.

-But as long as you have all your ingredients prepped before you start to cook, and remember to keep stirring when the heat is high, this Low-Carb Fried Cauliflower Rice with Shrimp is actually not that hard to make.
+But as long as you have all your ingredients prepped before you start to cook, and remember to keep stirring when the heat is high, this Cauliflower Fried Rice with Shrimp is actually not that hard to make.
 If you’re someone who loves fried rice but is trying to avoid carbs, this might become your new favorite recipe!

 - Cut 1/2 head of cauliflower into large pieces and then pulse in food processor until it’s approximately the consistency of grains of rice.
 (If you don’t have a food processor you can grate the cauliflower on the large side of a cheese grater.
 Or if you buy pre-chopped fresh cauliflower, use 2 cups of chopped cauliflower.)